larpchronicles/rules/chronicles-rulebook.md

 However, sometimes, a player may find themselves with the perception that something negative occurred due to an OOG reason, may feel themselves becoming frustrated, or experienced something that they find disruptively upsetting.
 In these situations and all like it, please never hesitate to approach staff about it or go out of game for a while.

 ## Secondary Characters
 Once a player hits 200 Skill Points, they may create a secondary character.
 This character will always have 75 percent of the primary character's SP, rounded up to the nearest whole number.
 All characters beyond the second character will have 50 percent of the primary character's SP, rounded up to the nearest whole number.
 No matter what character is played, all gained SP will be applied to the primary character.
-Aside from SP, everything is tracked separately for each character (strain, ritual effects, items, etc).
+Aside from SP, everything is tracked separately for each character (SP Debt, ritual effects, items, etc).

 Example:
 > Jim has 275 SP.
 His primary character has 275 SP.
 His secondary character has 206 SP.
 His third/fourth/fifth/etc character has 137 SP.